blabla1337/skf-labs/md/Java/XSS-Stored.md

       </center>
 ```

-The variable is then used in the index.html to display the content suplied by the user.
+The variable is then used in the index.html to display the content supplied by the user.
 But as you can see the tag being used is th:utext which means is not being escaped by the thymeleaf template engine .
 This indicates that is should be possible to perform a Cross Site Scripting \(XSS\) injection.

 ## Exploitation